KomunikacjaTechnicznaVistula/michal-olender/docs/macos/free/rectangle.md

 ## Setup

 1. Go to [Rectangle](https://rectangleapp.com/)
-2. Download the .dmg file to install the app on your Mac
+2. Download the .dmg file to install the app on your Mac.